convissor/login-security-solution/readme.txt

     + Can notify the administrator of attacks and breaches
     + Supports IPv6

-* Thoroughly examines the strength of new passwords.
+* Thoroughly examines and enforces password strength.
 Includes full UTF-8 character set support if PHP's `mbstring` extension is enabled.
 The tests have caught every password dictionary entry I've tried.
     + Minimum length (customizable)